mindscan-de/Tutorials/0x02_BPE/README.md

 The encoding requires multiple passes and after each pass the encoded data must be reanalyzed.
 BPE searches the most frequently occuring pair of adjacent bytes.
-It then replaces all instances of the most frequent pair with a single unused byte and stores the substitution for each pass (dictionary).
-This process can be repeated until there are no more unused bytes available or until no duplicate adjacent bytes can be found, both mean that it is not possble to compress any further.
+It then replaces all instances of the most frequent pair with a single unused byte and stores the substitution for each pass into a dictionary.
+This process can be repeated until there are no more unused bytes available or until no duplicate adjacent bytes are found, both mean that it is not possble to compress any further.

 He described the following compression process with the following pseudocode